NinoslavVasic/FinTech-Domain_Payments-Ripple_Inc/HOMEWORK_1_FINTECH_CASE_STUDY_RIPPLENET v.1.md

 Ripple Lab Inc. is the only blockchain company today with products worldwide accepted.
 Ripple's payment network include more than 300 customers within more than 40 countries in six continents.

-Ripple offers blockchain based solution to solve this problem and has several products in its portfolio:
+Ripple has solved this problem and have following products in portfolio:

 *   **_xRapid_** - transfer cross border remittance